 How to convert handwritten recipes to SVGs

 In this post, I'm going to walk you through the exact steps needed to convert your handwritten recipes into SVGs.
 This is a service you can offer to make some extra money!
-I'm all about side hustles (check out my full list of side hustles for 2021 here).
+I'm all about the side hustles.

 Why convert handwritten recipes?